 Key Features of Explicit Instruction:

-• Clear and Purposeful Teaching – Teachers explicitly state learning objectives, success criteria, and expected outcomes.
+• Clear and Purposeful Teaching, Teachers explicitly state learning objectives, success criteria, and expected outcomes.

-• Ongoing Feedback and Checking for UnderstandingFrequent questioning, assessment, and adjustment help ensure all learners stay on track.
+• Ongoing Feedback and Checking for Understanding, Frequent questioning, assessment, and adjustment help ensure all learners stay on track.

-Core Components of Explicit Instruction
+Key Components of Explicit Instruction

-Explicit instruction represents a highly effective teaching approach characterized by clear, direct communication of concepts and skills.
+Explicit instruction represents a highly effective teaching approach characterised by clear, direct communication of concepts and skills.
 It involves breaking down complex tasks into understandable segments, ensuring students can grasp and apply each part with confidence.
 This type of instruction gives students the skills they need in a logical and strategic manner.

 Explicit instruction